schoty/monorepo-recipes/README.md

 3. Make PRs from individual forks by [@schoty-agent](https://github.com/schoty-agent) on behalf of the original contributor.

+## Excluding a repository

+If you want to exclude a repository from contributions originated from the Schoty project, please add the repository name to [`excluded_repos.yml`](./excluded_repos.yml).

 ## Conditions of use

 1. For now, the monorepos are limited to 500 included repositories